Mihirx410/Carvaan-demo/README_SETUP.md

 # CARVAAN - Travel Website

 ## Overview
-This is a frontend travel website built with Next.js and React.
+This is a frontend travel demo website built with Next.js and React.

 ## Prerequisites
 - Node.js (v18 or higher)